 Mindfulness and biofeedback are other tools which can be useful in alleviating anxiety.

-By mindful, I mean training myself to be aware of the feelings I am having and the thoughts running through my head.
+By mindful, I mean training myself to be aware of the feelings you are having and the thoughts running through my head.

-A basic tenet of Cognitive Behavioral Therapy is that feelings follow thoughts, and if I can learn to be a bit more mindful, I can take those beginning instants of anxiety and direct them toward a flow experience, which is described so well by Csikszentmihalyi in his book CREATIVITY.
+A basic tenet of Cognitive Behavioral Therapy is that feelings follow thoughts, (in 1/10th of a second) and if I can learn to be a bit more mindful, I can take those beginning instants of anxiety and direct them toward a flow experience, which is described so well by Csikszentmihalyi in his book CREATIVITY.